EricRohlfs/blog/docs/belly-button-attributes.md

 ```

 Typed from memory, so YMMV if you copy and paste.
+Also, I highly recommend using getters and setters for attributes vs using this.getAttribute(...) all over the place.

 ```
 export MyComponent extends HTMLElement{
   static get observedAttributes() { return ['in-state', 'out-state']; }